agateau/pixelwheels/README.md

 [gplay]: https://play.google.com/apps/testing/com.agateau.tinywheels.android

-## I think it would be much better if it did X, Y or Z!
-Please make it happen!
+## I think it would be much better if it did X, Y or Z...

 I have a reasonably well defined vision of what I want Pixel Wheels to be.
-Your (constructive) feedback and suggestions are welcome, and I will look into it with great attention, but I reserve the right to decide if your ideas fit with the game I am trying to create.
+Your feedback and suggestions are welcome, and I will look into it with great attention, but I reserve the right to decide if your ideas fit with the game I am trying to create.

 ## What if I want to build it myself?